 The semiconductor industry requires substantial investment in research and development in order to develop and bring to market new and enhanced technologies and products.
 Research and development expenses were \$35.8 million, \$36.1 million and \$25.8 million for our fiscal years 2012, 2011 and 2010, respectively.
 In each of the last three fiscal years, we invested in research and development as part of our strategy toward the development of innovative products and solutions to fuel our growth and profitability.
 We cannot assure you if or when the products and solutions where we have focused our research and development expenditures will become commercially successful.
 In addition, we may not have sufficient resources to maintain the level of investment in research and development required to remain competitive or succeed in our strategy.
-For example, our efforts to develop new and improved process technologies for use in our products requires substantial expenditures that may not generate any return on investment, or may generate a return on investment that is inadequate.
+For example, our efforts to develop new and improved process technologies for use in our products requires substantial expenditures that may not generate any return on investment, may take longer than we anticipate to generate a return or may generate a return on investment that is inadequate.